-In recent years, especially during the COVID pandemic, there has been a renewed call to increase the country’s financial education.
-With this growing emphasis on money knowledge, April has been designated as Financial Literacy Month.
+Recently, there has been a renewed call to increase our country’s financial education.
+To support this growing emphasis on knowing monetary basics, April has been designated as Financial Literacy Month for 2023.

-A 529 college savings plan is one financial tool where more awareness is needed.
-According to the 2020 How America Saves For College Report by Sallie Mae, only 37 percent of families saving for college are using a 529 plan.
+A 529 savings plan is one financial tool where increased awareness is needed.
+According to the 2022 How America Pays For College Report by Sallie Mae, only 33 percent of families saving for college are using a 529 plan.

 Ohio’s 529 Plan, CollegeAdvantage, would like to highlight all the benefits of saving for a higher education in a 529 plan as well as answer some of most frequently asked questions.